DustinBrett/daedalOS/README.md

 #### Post-MVP Bugs

+- General: Restructure the apps to work with the "file system"
 - DOS: Closing window doesn't fully kill DOS
   - Upgrade to js-dos v7
 - Winamp: Focus isn't reliable on mobile